21 Common Complaints About Web Agencies

 - Paying outrageous maintenance or monthly fees.

-- Site is missing the most critical aspects.
+- The site is missing the most critical aspects.

 - The designer is in a hurry or pushy in order to complete the site.